Introduction

 4. No Support for RDP, Databases, or Kubernetes

 Modern infrastructure is not just Linux over SSH.
 Teams manage Windows servers via RDP, databases directly, Kubernetes clusters, and web-based admin panels.
-A traditional SSH jump host handles none of these natively — each protocol requires a separate workaround.
+A traditional SSH jump server handles none of these natively — each protocol requires a separate workaround.

 6. No Built-in Multi-Factor Authentication